CodeSmith-24/project-1/README.md

 # project-1
+this is my first project.
+owner-krishna verma.
-this is my first project.owner-krishna verma. she is pro coder
+she is pro coder